-As we aware about Bhavpreet helps young entrepreneurs & startups to achieve from 0 to 1.
+As we are aware Bhavpreet helps young entrepreneurs & startups to achieve from 0 to 1.
 Today he reveals, what is a franchisee? & how is Bhavpreet Singh Soni helping them to grow?

 A franchise (or franchising) is a method of distributing products or services involving a franchisor, who establishes the brand’s trademark or trade name and a business system, and a franchisee, who pays a royalty and often an initial fee for the right to do business under the franchisor’s name and system.